pygeode/pygeode-docs/index.rst

 don't fit into memory.
 It is also intended to simplify plotting this data with matplotlib_.
 For more of an introduction, see the :doc:`tutorial`.

-This documentation will describe version 1.0, it is still a work in progress.
+This documentation describes version 1.3.

 .. _matplotlib: http://matplotlib.sourceforge.net/